patrick-llgc/Learning-Deep-Learning/paper_notes/pointtrack.md

 - Seed consistency:
 	- Using Optical flow and last seed to encourage consistent seed. --> This additional optical flow map will definitely help [CenterTrack](centertrack.md).
 	- Penalize difference between the warped seed from last frame with optical flow and the seed predicted from current frame.
+- Training instance embedding:
+	- [PointTrack](pointtrack.md) consists of D track ids, each with three crops with equal temporal space.
+It does not use 3 consecutive frames to increase the intra-track-id discrepancy.
+The space S is randomly chosen between 1 and 10.
+	- [PointTrack++](pointtrack++.md) finds that for environment embedding, making S>2 does not converge, but for foreground 2D point cloud a large S (~12) helps to achieve a higher performance.
+Thus the embeddings are trained separately.
+Then the individual MLP weights are fixed, and a new MLP is trained to aggregate these info together.

+#### Technical details
 - Points with highest (top 10%) importance can be visualized by their weights, a natural feature from [PointNet](pointnet.md) embedding.
 - Visualization of instance embedding with T-SNE is also quite interesting.

-#### Technical details
 - Ablation study showed that the removal of color in the input leads to the biggest drop.

 #### Notes